-What is Behavioural Optometry and how is it different?
+What is Behavioural Optometry?
+How is it different?

-Behavioral Optometry is the treatment of vision and vision information processing problems.
-It is different from standard optometry because a behavioral optometrist believes that your visual status and the way you interpret what you see does not depend solely on how clear your eyesight is.
+Behavioural Optometry is the treatment of vision and vision information processing problems.
+It is different from standard optometry because a behavioural optometrist believes that your visual status and the way you interpret what you see does not depend solely on how clear your eyesight is.
 Consideration must be given to all your visual, visual motor and visual perceptual skills.

-My child has already had his eyes tested by an optometrist, and there is nothing wrong with his eyes.
-Why has the school referred him to you?
+My child has already had his eyes tested/been to an optometrist, and there is nothing wrong with his eyes.
+Why has the school/XYZ referred him to you?

 My child has problems at school.
 Do you test for Dyslexia/Learning Difficulties/Reading Problems?

-Yes.
-Vision is often involved in these problems so a eye test is part of the investigation.
-We do detailed testing to check how we can help people with reading and learning problems.
+Vision and eye-focusing is often involved in these problems so a eye test is part of the investigation.
+We do detailed testing of visual skills to check how we can help children with reading and learning problems.
 Many people need help with their vision to improve their reading ability.

 Many children who appear to have dyslexia, actually have a vision problem.
-But we do not provide the final diagnosis of dyslexia.
+We do not provide a diagnosis of dyslexia.